Web Update Wizard - FAQ

 My customers don't use Internet Explorer.
 Is that a problem?

-The Web Update Wizard Service does not appear to be installed / running in the Services applet and I am running Windows 2000, XP or 2003
+The Software Update Wizard Service does not appear to be installed / running in the Services applet and I am running Windows 2000, XP or 2003

 Is it possible to use the Service application without the service having to run all the time?

-What is the Web Update Wizard written in?
+What is the Software Update Wizard written in?

 Can I have the source code?